 The firms concerned only have a short space of time to adapt their capital planning and hence their capital targets to the total capital requirements.
 In FI's opinion, the firms affected will be able to meet the requirements.
-At the same time, because of the need for continuing adaptation, certain firms need to be conservative in their capital planning and show restraint in measures that weaken their resilience, such as profit distribution and share buybacks.
+At the same time, because of the need for continuing adaptation, certain firms still need to be conservative in their capital planning and show restraint in measures that weaken their resilience, such as profit distribution and share buybacks.

-7.4 Consequences for competition and the market
+7.3 Consequences for competition and the market

 FI has, in its dialogue with the banks, emphasised for a long time the necessity of forward-looking capital planning, that allows for the higher levels that would ensue from new regulations.
 In cases where the current capital level does not cover the capital need, FI is of the opinion that capital reinforcement can mainly be achieved by means of restraint in dividends and share buybacks, rather than reducing operations.
 Also, several firms are able to increase their total own funds by issues of own fund instruments that may be included in Tier 1 or Tier 2 capital.
-On the whole, this implies that the positions taken by FI ought not to entail the firms needing to make any substantial changes to their operations in order to adapt.
-FI continually monitors the firms' capital strength, funding, lending, profitability and so on and is also in regular dialogue with the firms.
-Hence, FI has the possibility of detecting unforeseen consequences of new regulations and applications at an early stage.

-According to the new buffer structure, the capital requirements vary between different types of credit firms.
-The ensuing greater difference between e.g. larger and smaller firms might in itself be positive for competition in that it counteracts the effect of implicit government guarantees for systemically important firms, which has also been discussed in section 3.3.4.
-The competitive advantages of the systemically important firms can thus be expected to decrease with the regulations.
-Another aspect of the new buffer structure is the increased countercyclical feature of the capital requirements.
+According to the new buffer structure, the capital requirements vary between different types of banks, as shown above.
+The ensuing greater difference between e.g. larger and smaller firms might in itself be positive for competition in that it counteracts the effect of implicit government guarantees for systemically important firms.
+Another aspect of the new buffer structure is the increased cyclical feature of the capital requirements.